AaronMHurst/python_egaf/README.md

 ## References
 <a id="1">[1]</a>
 R.B.
 Firestone *et al*.,
-*"Database of Prompt Gamma Rays from Slow Thermal Neutron Capture for Elemental Analysis"* IAEA STI/PUB/1263, 251 (2007).
+*"Database of Prompt Gamma Rays from Slow Thermal Neutron Capture for Elemental Analysis"*, IAEA STI/PUB/1263, 251 (2007).

 <a id="2">[2]</a>